-A fun and fascinating name recognition activity with a salt, glue and watercolour experiment that helps teach preschoolers how to spell their name!
+A fun and fascinating salt, glue and watercolour experiment that helps teach preschoolers how to spell their name!

 This was our first time doing salt, glue and watercolour art, and the hooligans and I had so much fun with the process!
-This is a terrific art technique for kids to learn letter and name recognition while getting creative, but it can be used purely as an art project or simple science activity as well.
+This is a terrific art technique for toddlers and preschoolers to learn letter and name recognition while getting creative, but it can be used as a simple science activity as well.

 Skill-building and learning:

 This activity is jam-packed with teaching and learning opportunities!

 - Co-ordination: pouring salt, shaking tray

 - Concentration: applying colour to a specific area on the paper

 - Literacy: letter recognition and formation, name recognition